tranhuechi95/web-Phong-Kham/README.md

     I followed the steps [here](https://medium.com/swlh/how-to-deploy-your-nextjs-project-on-elastic-beanstalk-in-5-minutes-7f6bbd8b05be) - this article was incredibly useful!
 One small thing I would add is to use `eb create --single` to create an EB environment to prevent it from spinning up an elastic load balancer (ELB), as ELB costs money.

+3. Need to add an inbound rule for the EC2 instance that's running your webserver to allow HTTP traffic (port 80)

+    * Select "Security Groups" on the vertical menu on the left of your EC2 management console.
+    * Select your instance by clicking on the checkbox next to it.
+A box with more details of the instance's security group will pop up from below.
+    * Go to "Inbound rules" section and select "Edit inbound rules".
+    * Add a rule that allows HTTP traffic from any IP address (0.0.0.0/0).
+AWS seems to discourage specifying "any IP address" and claim that the best practice is specifying a range of IP addresses that can fetch pages from your web server.
+I'm not sure how to do this yet - is there a range of IP addresses that could match all those from Viet Nam and Singapore?

 ### Add TLS certificate to your website

 If you've purchased and configured a custom domain name for your EB env, you can use HTTPS to allow users to connect to your web site securely.
 If you don't own a domain name, you can still use HTTPS with a self-signed certificate for development and testing purposes.
 HTTPS is a must for any application that transmits user data or login information.

+EB uses nginx (default) or Apache HTTPD as the reverse proxy to map your application to your ELB load balancer on port 80.
+EB provides a default proxy configuration that you can either extend or override completely with your own configuration.
 You can place configuration files under `.ebextensions` folder to configure the proxy server that passes traffic to your application to terminate HTTPS connection.
 This is useful if you want to use HTTPS with a single instance environment, or if you configure your load balancer to pass traffic through without decrypting it.

-EB uses nginx (default) or Apache HTTPD as the reverse proxy to map your application to your ELB load balancer on port 80.
-EB provides a default proxy configuration that you can either extend or override completely with your own configuration.
+However, if your application uses Amazon Linux 2, configuration files are expected to be placed under `.platform/nginx/` instead and all files under `.ebextensions` will be ignored ([source](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/platforms-linux-extend.html), "Reverse proxy configuration" section).
+EB also requires the `.platform/nginx` folder to have a very specific structure that mirrors the `/etc/nginx/` on your EC2 instance.
+I only understand the reason behind this after I SSH-ed into my EC2 instance:

+1. Upon deployment, EB takes the content of `.platform/nginx` and copy them to `/var/proxy/staging/nginx`, overwriting files with the same relative path with our files.
+E.g. if you have a file called `.platform/nginx/conf.d/00_application.conf`, that file will overwrite the file `/var/proxy/staging/nginx/conf.d/00_application.conf` on your EC2 instance if it exists.

+2. EB then asks nginx to test if the files under `/var/proxy/staging/nginx` looks like a valid configuration.
+Essentially nginx just need to test 1 file, `/var/proxy/staging/nginx/nginx.conf` since all the files under `/var/proxy/staging/nginx` just get concatenated into that file using nginx `include` directive.
+Specifically the command EB uses is

+        /bin/sh -c /usr/sbin/nginx -t -c /var/proxy/staging/nginx/nginx.conf

+If this test fails, the running nginx instance won't be restarted with the new configuration.
+I figured this out by reading `/var/log/eb-engine.log` (which is a much better experience than calling `eb log` from your computer by the way).

+3. If the nginx configuration we provide is valid, EB will copy them to `/etc/nginx/` (a.k.a. production configuration folder) and restart nginx.

+To understand what to put under your `.platform/nginx` folder, I suggest you look at the `include` statements inside `/var/proxy/staging/nginx/nginx.conf` closely and think about what you need to achieve.
+For me, I need to add 2 HTTPS proxy servers that listen on port 443, and tell the default HTTP server to redirect all requests to one of the HTTPS server.
+To achieve the 1st point, I use `.platform/nginx/conf.d/https.conf`.
+To achieve the 2nd point, I use `.platform/nginx/conf.d/elasticbeanstalk/https.conf`.

 By default, EB configures the proxy to forward requests to your application on port 8080.
 You can override the default port by setting the `PORT` environment property to the port on which your main application listens.
 Another way to do this is to set your application's port to `PORT` e.g. putting `next start -p $PORT` as your `start` script inside `package.json`.

+A nginx server that serves HTTPS requests need to have a "certificate" and a "private key".
+You can generate them using [Let's Encrypt Certbot](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/).
+A tutorial with instructions specific to Amazon Linux 2 platform can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/SSL-on-amazon-linux-2.html#letsencrypt).
+After their successful generation, you need to do 2 things:

+1. Add them to your nginx HTTPS server configuration.

+2. Set up a cron job to automatically renew your certificate and private key when they expire.
+By default, the certificate and key expires after 90 days.
+The tutorial with Amazon Linux 2 instructions provides guidance on how to do this.

 Sample config file for nginx proxy server of a NodeJS app could be found [here](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/https-singleinstance-nodejs.html).
 We'll then need to generate our server's certificate and private key.
 An X509 certificate for our application could be created with OpenSSL.
 We only need to create a certificate locally (can sign it ourselves using our own private key instead of having to submit the signing request to a third party for signing) if we want to use HTTPS in a single instance env.

+### Problem with AWS Amplify library

+After my website is deployed with HTTPS, I tried going to the URL that requires authentication and authorization and saw [an error](https://github.com/aws-amplify/amplify-js/discussions/5836) on my Javascript console.
+Luckily someone in the discussion thread has [the solution I need](https://github.com/aws-amplify/amplify-js/discussions/5836#discussioncomment-47721) (I ignored the last step because I got it correct during my dev testing).
+I suspect this is because there is an inconsistency between the version of Amplify I used when I develop the app and the version AWS currently supports.
+It's a relief the fix is that easy.